rudders/homebridge-http/README.md

-# homebridge-httpstatus
+# homebridge-http-advanced

-Supports https devices on the HomeBridge Platform and provides a readable callback for getting the "On" and brightness level characteristics to Homekit.
+Supports https devices on the HomeBridge Platform and provides a real time polling for getting the "On" and brightness level characteristics to Homekit.
+Includes Switch, Light, Door, Smoke and Motion sensor polling.

 # Installation